annuskaz/image-crop-analysis/README.md

 People have different connections and relationships with their assistive aids.
 For example, the role of assistive aids in people’s identities varies.
 Some people may not consider their aid as an integral aspect of their identity, and thus, may not have a strong negative reaction to their accessibility aid cropped from an image.
 Some wheelchair users will have different opinions and associations related to their wheelchairs depending on how long they have been using a wheelchair and other factors (Carrington et al., 2014).
 Further research is needed to determine disabled people’s attitudes toward image cropping of mobility aids and other visual aspects of disability, such as prosthetics.

+Note that I selected images from Google Search, which can optimize for stock images rather than real-life, persona images posted on Twitter.
+I suggest further analysis using a more diverse data set to reflect Twitter images.

 Also, I acknowledge that my analysis is qualitative and that I did my analysis based on looking at the results of the “Image Crop Analysis” and ar cropping rectangles.
 (As I was learning about this Bounty initiative and familiarizing myself with Jupyter notebooks, I did run a process that output (I believe) the most likely resulting cropped image.
 Hower, today I am unable to remember how to generate those images.
 I’d be happy to collaborate with someone to analyze additional output of the Twitter saliency notebooks.)

 #Self-Grading Recommendation